embeddingvc/cli-website/README.md

   - substack: read our Substack newsletter
   - newsletter: subscribe to our Beehiiv newsletter
   - locate: find our physical address
+  - exit: exit the terminal for web version of the site
   - other: try your favorite linux commands

 ## Advanced Commands